For Steve Avery and Richard Maughan

 PhD in Physics

-Students interested in pursuing a PhD in physics who express a research interest in innovative concepts of physics in medicine can apply to the Doctor of Philosophy program in the department of Physics & Astronomy.
+Students interested in pursuing a doctorate degreee (PhD) in physics who express a research interest in innovative concepts of physics in medicine can apply to the Doctor of Philosophy program in the department of Physics & Astronomy.
 These students will receive the necessary mentoring and coursework to complete their dissertation following the guidelines of the department of Physics & Astronomy in the School of Arts & Sciences.
 In addition, PhD recipients will have completed the requirements to apply for medical physics residency programs.
 Our eventual goal is to apply for accreditation of this PhD degree with the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).

 Masters of Medical Physics

-The rigorous medical physics training in the Masters of Medical Physics program includes essential graduate physics, biology, and medical physics courses that balance classroom, laboratory, clinical and research experiences.
+The rigorous medical physics training in the Masters of Medical Physics (MMP) program includes essential graduate physics, biology, and medical physics courses that balance classroom, laboratory, clinical and research experiences.
 The Masters of Medical Physics program at Penn takes medical physics training one step further by focusing on improving communication skills, ethics, and sense of responsibility in both clinical and research settings to promote the highest possible standards of patient care.

 Students can choose a subspecialty of medical physics to be their focus in the Masters of Medical Physics program: